bitpiston/oyster/README.txt

     On Windows, this directory will be the one you specified during installation, typically 'C:/program files/imagemagick/'.

     On Linux, the binaries are usually placed in '/usr/bin/'.
+On BSD, the binaries are usually placed in '/usr/local/bin/'.

   - MySQL, MariaDB or PostgreSQL object-relational database management systems